johanneseckert/digital-publishing-toolbox/readme.txt

 Contents:
 * iPad GUI Preview Template
 	This InDesign Template file will generate an InDesign document to simulate the look of your publication on an actual iPad.
+* Single File HTML5 framework
+	This is a basic html5 setup for weboverlays and HTML stacks to be used as a startup for HTML content in folios

 OVERALL CHANGELOG